 Although all meals are table d'hote, should a guest have particular preferences or dietary requirements, these will be accommodated wherever possible and with prior notice.

 Rusinga is a 20-minute charter flight from Kisumu; a 35-minute charter flight from the Maasai Mara; and a 1 hour 30 minute charter flight from Nairobi.

 The airstrip is adjacent to the lodge's impressive entrance, where you are greeted with ice-cold towels and refreshing, homemade lemonade.

-There are a number of daily scheduled flights from Nairobi’s Jomo Kenyatta International Airport to Kisumu where we can meet you and drive you to the lodge.
-Although a 3-hour journey, en route you’ll see impressive Cambrian rock formations as well as enjoying a 45-minute ferry ride across the lake.
+There are a number of daily scheduled flights from Nairobi's Jomo Kenyatta International Airport to Kisumu where we can meet, greet and drive you to the lodge.
+Although a 02-hour and 45 minute journey, en route you'll see impressive Cambrian rock formations as well as enjoying a 45-minute ferry ride across the lake.